Urban-Computing-Reading-Group/Reading-Group/README.md

 1.Flow Prediction in Spatio-Temporal Networks Based on Multitask Deep Learning<br>

 **Summary:**<br>
-*The paper proposes a Multitask Deep Learning (MDL) framework for simultaneously predicting in/out flows (node flow) and transitions (edge flow) in a spatio-temporal network.
-MDL can not only handle the complexity and scale problem in the prediction, but also mutually reinforce the prediction of each type of flow.
-In addition, MDL is capable of capturing the spatial correlations (near and distant), temporal correlations (closeness, period, trend), and external factors (like events and weather).*<br>
+*This work solves the problem of predicting the flows at node and on edge level.
+The motivation is to simultaneously predict the input/output flow and transformations in the spatio-temporal network.
+It achieves this by captureing the three correlation(closeness, periodic and trend) using the NODENET and EAGENET, and integrating the external factor by a fusion component.*<br>

-作者：Rex Ying, Jiaxuan You, Christopher Morris <br>
+作者：Junbo Zhang, Yu Zheng, Junkai Sun, Dekang Qi <br>
 论文链接：： https://ieeexplore.ieee.org/document/8606218 <br>
 分享人： 邓婕文 [PPT](/ppt/邓婕文-ReadingGroup-20200624.pptx)